Supplement Compliance Risks: What Can Go Wrong

 What happens if the FDA sends my manufacturer a warning letter?

 An FDA warning letter means the agency found significant cGMP violations during inspection.
-The manufacturer has 15 business days to respond with a corrective action plan.
+FDA recommends that the manufacturer respond within 15 business days with a corrective action plan (this is guidance, not a statutory deadline, but failing to respond promptly increases the likelihood of further enforcement).
 If they don't fix the issues, FDA can pursue injunctions, seizures, or prosecution.
 As the brand owner, you need to assess whether your products were affected and whether to continue the manufacturing relationship.

 Can the FTC fine me for supplement marketing claims?